1988 Indianapolis 500: Background

-Defending champion Al Unser Sr. returned to Penske to join a three-car effort with full-time drivers Rick Mears and Danny Sullivan.
-After a dismal go around with the PC-16 in 1987, Penske introduced the brand-new PC-17 ('88), with promise.
-Mears and Sullivan, respectively, won the pole positions for the first two races of the CART season.
-For the third year, Penske was fielding the Chevy Ilmor Indy V-8 engine.
+After a dismal go around with the PC-16 in 1987, Penske Racing introduced the brand-new PC-17.
+Rick Mears and Danny Sullivan, respectively, won the pole positions for the first two races of the CART season.
+For the third year, Penske was fielding the Ilmor-Chevy Indy V-8 engine.
+Defending Indy 500 winner Al Unser Sr. joined Mears and Sullivan as a third entry for the three 500-mile races (Indianapolis, Michigan, and Pocono).

-Back-to-back defending CART champion, and 1986 Indy winner Bobby Rahal returned for what would be his last season at Truesports.
+Back-to-back defending CART champion, and 1986 Indy 500 winner Bobby Rahal returned for what would be his last season at Truesports.
 The team dropped the Cosworth DFX and they took up the development of the Judd AV engine.
 The engine was known to be down on horsepower, but excelled in fuel mileage and reliability, particularly in the 500-mile races.

-Among the other changes included Al Unser Jr., who left Shierson after a winless 1987 campaign and re-joined Galles.
-Galles was now running the Ilmor Chevy engine, after running the Brabham-Honda and Buick in previous years.
+Among the other changes included Al Unser Jr., who left Shierson after a winless 1987 campaign and re-joined the Galles team.
+Galles was now running the Ilmor-Chevy engine, after running the Brabham-Honda and Buick in previous years.
 Raul Boesel took Unser's place in the #30 Domino's Pizza entry.

 During a tire test session at the Speedway in September 1987, Roberto Guerrero had a crash, and suffered a serious head injury that put him in a coma for seventeen days.
 After a lengthy recovery, Guerrero was back in the cockpit for 1988.
 Jim Crawford, who suffered serious leg injuries during time trials in 1987, also returned, signing with King Racing.

 Billy Vukovich III, son of Bill Vukovich II, and grandson of two-time winner Bill Vukovich, would become the first third-generation driver in Indy history.

 Many of the cars in the field were sporting new style wheels with flush discs, giving the 1988 month of May a unique visual appearance.

-After becoming famous for being "first in line" at the Indy 500 from 1950-1987, longtime fan Larry Bisceglia of Chicago, and later from Phoenix, fell ill and missed the 1988 race.
+After becoming famous for being "first in line" at the Indy 500 from 1950 to 1987, longtime fan Larry Bisceglia of Chicago, and later from Phoenix, fell ill and missed the 1988 race.
 With failing health, he died December 7, 1988.